Disabled Children and Young People’s Service privacy notice

 Who we are

-‘Disabled Children and Young People’s Service’ is provided under the umbrella of Adult Social Care and Health and comprises a range of services that offer specialist support to disabled children, young people and their families.
+‘Disabled Children and Young People’s Service’ is provided under the umbrella of Children, Young People and Education and comprises a range of services that offer specialist support to disabled children, young people and their families.
 We work in an integrated way with other adults and children’s services teams in KCC and with partner organisations to ensure we deliver the best possible outcomes for children, young people, adults and families in Kent.

 Personal information we collect and use